-The Foundation recognises that IT and the internet are fantastic tools for learning and communication that can be used in school to enhance the curriculum, challenge pupils, and support creativity and independence.
-Using IT to interact socially and share ideas can benefit everyone in the Foundation community, but it is important that the use of the Internet and IT is seen as a responsibility and that pupils, staff and parents use it appropriately and maintain good practice online.
-It is important that all members of the Foundation community are aware of the dangers of using the Internet and how they should conduct themselves online.
+The Group recognises that IT and the internet are fantastic tools for learning and communication that can be used in school to enhance the curriculum, challenge pupils, and support creativity and independence.
+Using IT to interact socially and share ideas can benefit everyone in the Group community, but it is important that the use of the Internet and IT is seen as a responsibility and that pupils, staff and parents use it appropriately and maintain good practice online.
+It is important that all members of the Group community are aware of the dangers of using the internet and how they should conduct themselves online.

-Online safety covers the Internet, but it also covers mobile phones and other electronic communications technologies.
+Online safety covers the Internet, but it also covers mobile phones and other electronic communication technologies.
 We know that some adults and young people may attempt to use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and Emails, to enticing children to engage in sexually harmful conversations or actions online, webcam filming, photography or face-to-face meetings.

-There is a 'duty of care' for any persons working with children and educating all members of the Foundation community on the risks and responsibilities of online safety falls under this duty.
+There is a 'duty of care' for any persons working with children.
+Educating all members of the Group community on the risks and responsibilities of online safety falls under this duty.
 It is important that there is a balance between controlling access to the Internet and technology and allowing freedom to explore and use these tools to their full potential.
-This policy aims to be an aid in regulating ICT activity in the Foundation and provide a good understanding of appropriate ICT use that members of the Foundation community can use as a reference for their conduct online both inside and outside of school hours.
+This policy aims to be an aid in regulating IT activity in the Group and provide a good understanding of appropriate IT use that members of the Group community can use as a reference for their conduct online both inside and outside of school hours.

-Online safety is a whole-Foundation issue and responsibility.
+Online safety is a whole-Group issue and responsibility.

-The Foundation is conscious of its additional responsibilities to monitor the use of digital technology by its boarding pupils.
-The Designated Safeguarding Lead for Cobham Hall has overall responsibility for the online safety of boarding pupils.
-Boarding pupils are obliged to comply with the provisions of the Boarding Handbook which contains specific guidance on online safety.
+The Group is conscious of its additional responsibilities to monitor the use of Digital Technology by its boarding pupils.
+The Designated Safeguarding Leads for MHS, MHI and Cobham Hall have joint overall responsibility for the online safety of pupils who board.
+Boarding Pupils are obliged to comply with the provisions of the Boarding Handbook which contains specific guidance on Online Safety.
 The relevant section is annexed to this Policy in Appendix 1.

-This policy and our requirements for the acceptable use of IT within the Foundation cover both fixed and mobile internet devices provided by the Foundation (such as PCs, laptops, webcams, tablets, whiteboards, digital video equipment, etc.); as well as all devices owned by pupils and staff brought onto school/Foundation premises (personal laptops, tablets, wearable technology e.g. smart phones and watches, etc.).
+This policy and the requirements detailed in the Group's Acceptable Use of IT Agreement (Staff, and Pupils) (see Appendix 2), and the Staff Code of Conduct, cover both fixed and mobile internet devices provided by the Group (such as PCs, laptops, webcams, tablets, whiteboards, digital video equipment, etc.); as well as all devices owned by pupils and staff brought onto school/Group premises (personal laptops, tablets, wearable technology e.g. smart phones and watches, etc.).
 They also cover when pupils are going online in the home environment, for example when accessing remote learning.

-Communicating Foundation Policy - This policy is available from the relevant school office and is on the Foundation and the schools' websites for parents, staff, and pupils to access when and as they wish.
-Rules relating to the Foundation code of conduct when online, and online safety guidelines, are displayed around the Foundation.
-Online safety is integrated into the curriculum in any circumstance where the Internet or technology are being used, and during Wellbeing lessons where personal safety, responsibility, and/or development are being discussed.
+This policy is available from the relevant School Office and is on the Group and the schools' websites for parents, staff, and pupils to access when and as they wish.
+Rules relating to the Group code of conduct when online, and online safety guidelines, are displayed around the Group.
+Online safety is integrated into the curriculum in any circumstance where the Internet or technology are being used, and during PSHE lessons where personal safety, responsibility, and/or development are being discussed.

-The Foundation holds events for parents on Internet Safety and includes advice on Online Safety in its Safeguarding Bulletins which are circulated to Governors, parents and staff.
+The Group holds events for parents on Internet Safety and includes advice on Online Safety in its Safeguarding Bulletins which are circulated to Governors, parents and staff.